 During the harvest period, the "D" thawing gas valve (18) opens and the compressor unloads, allowing the warm high pressure gas from the receiver to enter the freezer.
-As the tubes warm up to slightly above freezing, the ice inside the tubes releases and falls down onto the rotating cutter for sizing and discharging.
-Harvesting requires about three minutes, but can vary depending on ice thickness, suction pressure, and discharge pressure (thawing gas temperature) and distance from the receiver to the freezer.
+As the tubes warm up to slightly above freezing, the ice inside the tubes releases and falls down onto the rotating cutter in the water tank for sizing and discharging.
+Harvesting requires about three minutes, but can vary depending on ice thickness, suction pressure, and discharge pressure (thawing gas temperature).